hughdbrown/knights-tour/README.md

 Demonstrate a recursive approach to finding a knight's tour, using backtracking.

 # Results
-A release build produces this result:
+A release build without path optimization produces this result:
 ```
 Solution found
 Length of tour: 64